ganeshsberkeley/W210_project_patentability/data_ingestion/readme.md

-Follow instructions here to seup github so that you can access github using ssh https://help.github.com/articles/connecting-to-github-with-ssh/ https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
+Follow instructions here to seup github so that you can access github using ssh https://help.github.com/articles/connecting-to-github-with-ssh/ You can use this link to add a new ssh key https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/

 Then follow this to setup access on EC2